January 28, 2021

 Regardless of how you choose this process, follow these instructions to perform an overhead shoulder press:

 The key to this workout is to maintain good posture, especially as it applies to your hips and your back.
-If you are new to this workout, you can actually start it through sitting dumbbell lifts.
-A dumbbell workout also ensures that both sides of your body, testing how effective your standard shoulder press is.
+If you are new to this workout, you can actually start it with a seated dumbbell press.
+Dumbbell push exercises ensure that both sides of your body are worked evenly, and thus will improve how effective your standing barbell shoulder press is.

 While often mixed up, the overhead press is less complicated than the military press.
 If you consider how soldiers stand at attention, this gives you a good idea of what to expect: